swar/nba_api/docs/nba_api/stats/examples.md

 ### Teams

 You can also find teams using regex patterns on fields such as full name, state, city, and nickname.
 As well as finding teams by year founded, abbreviation, and id.
+Corresponding functions exist for WNBA players as well.

 ```python
 from nba_api.stats.static import teams